aidanwhiteley/books/README.md

 There are "placeholders" for these in /src/main/resources/application.yml i.e. replace the existing "NotInSCMx" (Not In Source Code Management!) values with your own.

-You should also set the redirect-uri to an appropriate value (and one that you have configured on Google and/or Facebook).

 ### Sample data
 There is some sample data provided to make initial understanding of the functionality a bit easier.
 It is in the /src/main/resources/sample_data.
 See the #README.txt in that directory.